 Transparency and accountability are at the core of ethical manufacturing.
 They reflect not only how a factory operates, but also how much it values trust, responsibility, and long-term impact.

-• Supply chain responsibility: Responsibility doesn’t stop at the factory gate.
+- Supply chain responsibility: Responsibility doesn’t stop at the factory gate.
 Ethical manufacturers also evaluate and guide their raw material suppliers and subcontractors to uphold fair labor practices throughout the chain.

-• Regular audits: Ethical manufacturers undergo independent audits to confirm compliance with labor, safety, and environmental standards.
+- Regular audits: Ethical manufacturers undergo independent audits to confirm compliance with labor, safety, and environmental standards.
 These reviews are conducted regularly and with integrity.

-• Corporate Social Responsibility (CSR): Many manufacturers have formal CSR programs in place, showing commitment to creating positive social and environmental impact beyond business performance.
+- Corporate Social Responsibility (CSR): Many manufacturers have formal CSR programs in place, showing commitment to creating positive social and environmental impact beyond business performance.

-3. Top 8 Reliable Ethical Clothing Manufacturers
+3. Top 10 Reliable Sustainable And Ethical Clothing Manufacturers

 3.1.
 Thygesen Textile Vietnam